junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Cas's voice hesitates.
 "You... will let me do that?
 Taking over your body?"

 Dean shrugs, though no one can see it.
 "It's your case, figured it's your right to follow up anyway.
 And it's nice to get out of that room finally, right?
-Get to stretch your leg and do some outdoors."
+Get to stretch your legs and do some outdoors."

-"Yes, it is very nice."
-Cas answers quietly, voice full of gratefulness.
+"Yes, it is very nice," Cas answers quietly, voice full of gratefulness.

-Dean feels a small smile starts showing on his cheek, but he's not sure if it's his or Cas's.
+Dean feels a small smile start showing on his cheek, but he's not sure if it's his or Cas's.
 "I'd say don't do anything freaky, but I don't think you will.
 I'm trusting you here, alright?"

 "Thank you, Dean."